MalekKamel/RxRequester/README.md

 | **subscribeOnScheduler**     | Scheduler    | Schedulers.io() |
 | **observeOnScheduler**       | Scheduler    | AndroidSchedulers.mainThread() |

-### Retrying The Request
-You can retry the request in any error handler class by calling `HttpExceptionInfo.retryRequest()`.
-This is very useful when you receive `401` indicating the token was EXPIRED.
-To fix the issue, call the refresh token API inside the handler, then retry the request again without interrupting the user.
-For more, look at `TokenExpiredHandler` in sample module.

 ### Best Practices
 - [ ] Setup `RxRequester` only once in `BaseViewModel` and reuse in the whole app.
 - [ ] Initialize error handlers only once.
-- [ ] Dispose `RxRequester` in `ViewModel.onCleared()`.
+You can initialize then Application class as they are static properties.

 #### Look at 'sample' module for the full code.
 For more advanced example, [Restaurants Modular Architecture](https://github.com/ShabanKamell/Restaurants)